 Research on copula structures has a long tradition (see Mikkelsen (2011a) for an overview).
 One important question is the question of how many copulas are needed for the observable syntactic patterns and the respective meanings that can be expressed.
 We follow recent research in assuming that there are basically three types of copula constructions: equational, specificational and predicational constructions, two of which are order variants of each other (Section 6.1.1).
 Section 6.1.2 discusses V2 languages like Danish and German and compares English and Danish to German, which has rather free constituent order in general.
 We show that all three languages have means to distinguish referential from predicational elements (question tags and/or left dislocation) and argue that there is no way to identify specificational structures in German.
+Section 6.1.3 discusses constraints on specificational constructions in Englisch and Danish.
 Section 6.1.4 provides an additional test for differentiating between referential and predicative NPs.
 Section 6.1.5 shows that one of the copula constructions is a raising construction and Section 6.1.6 discusses the formation of predicate complexes.